fzhavc/TorToolKit/readme.md

 ## ***Zeet***
 According to me, this platform provides resources that are enough for a genuine user and by default prevents Abuse:
 Click the logo to see the video guide to see how to deploy.
-The web is not yet available but soon will be available on Zeet.
+The web is not yet available but soon will be available on Zeet [![Deploy](https://telegra.ph/file/a81a05cc874e8636ddb86.png)](https://youtu.be/WWi9JWDzXSw)

-[![Deploy](https://telegra.ph/file/a81a05cc874e8636ddb86.png)](https://youtu.be/WWi9JWDzXSw)

 ## ***VPS Deployment Docker***